ShrutiParulekar/Retail-Data-Analytics/README.md

 - **Features**: Data on things like weekly temperatures, fuel prices, and markdowns.
 These outside factors can sway sales.
 - **Sales**: Weekly sales numbers by department, showing how each store has performed over time.

-## The Mission

-Our mission: predict next year’s department-wide sales and figure out how markdowns affect sales during critical holiday weeks.
-It’s about spotting patterns, making sense of the data, and offering insights to shape future strategies.
+## What I Did
+In this project, I analyzed weekly sales data from these 45 stores, focusing on how markdowns, along with other factors like CPI, unemployment, and temperature, affect sales.
+Using tools like Matplotlib and Seaborn, I visualized sales trends and explored correlations between various factors to understand the underlying patterns.
+I also looked into how markdowns were distributed across different periods and how they impacted sales during critical holiday weeks.

-## The Story
+## Results
+Markdown Insights: I found that while small markdowns are common, significant markdowns are less frequent and usually tied to major promotional events.
+These large markdowns have a noticeable impact on sales, especially during holiday periods.

+- **Economic Factors** : The analysis showed a clear connection between economic indicators and sales.
+For example, higher unemployment often correlated with lower CPI, indicating reduced consumer spending power.
+Fuel prices have been on the rise, which could influence consumer behavior over time.

+- **Departmental Performance** : Certain departments consistently performed better, as indicated by a positive correlation between weekly sales and specific departments.
+This insight can guide retailers in focusing on high-performing areas.

+- **Timing and Trends** : The timing of markdowns also plays a crucial role, with some correlations suggesting that markdowns are more effective during colder periods, likely aligning with holiday shopping patterns.

-This project is about using the past to predict the future.
+In summary, this project is about using the past to predict the future.
 It’s about understanding how markdowns, sales, and customer behavior intersect.
 Ultimately, it’s about helping retailers make better decisions.